-I have carefully considered the evidence and I am of the opinion that there is some merit in your application.
+I have carefully considered the evidence and I am of the opinion that there is merit in your application.
 Therefore, I am proceeding/I am asking the quantity surveyor [delete as appropriate] to ascertain the amount to be added to the contract sum.
-He will shortly be requesting you to provide the details of loss and/or expense reasonably necessary for the ascertainment.
+I/The quantity surveyor [delete as appropriate] will shortly be requesting you to provide the details of loss and/or expense reasonably necessary for the ascertainment.